nautobot/nautobot/nautobot/docs/development/core/kubernetes-job-support.md

 redis           ClusterIP   10.102.99.143    <none>        6379/TCP   12m
 ```

-### Starting the Configuration Maps and Persistent Volumn Claims
+### Starting the Configuration Maps and Persistent Volume Claims

 Once you have started all deployments and services.
 We can start the required configuration maps and persistent volume claims: